 “The Swan and Canning rivers need to be kept clean and healthy,” said Nicola Forrest, Director of Minderoo Foundation.
 “They flow through the heart of our city and reach our precious coastline.
 These rivers are celebrated for their natural beauty and cultural and recreational significance and should remain accessible for all West Aussies, and our visitors, for decades to come.”

 “Perth and Fremantle communities, from the time of European settlement, have greatly enjoyed what the Swan River offered in terms of its resources and beauty but the river is under increasing stress, mostly due to nutrient inflow.
-We greatly appreciate Minderoo’s and other donors’ generous pledges and I invite other West Australians to give something back to improve their river’s health.” said Rich Gilmore, Director of The Nature Conservancy Australia.
+We greatly appreciate Minderoo’s and other donors’ generous pledges and I invite other West Australians to give something back to improve their river’s health.” said Rich Gilmore, then-Director of The Nature Conservancy Australia.

 Thanks to some of Western Australia’s most respected companies and philanthropists who are also backing the project including Jock Clough, Adrian & Michela Fini, Austral Fisheries, Gavin Bunning, The McCusker Foundation, Major Holdings Pty Ltd, James & Marion Taylor, and Michael & Margrete Chaney.